There are many options available for sending money abroad, which can be confusing.

 These accounts can’t be touched.

-They can’t be used for investments or to pay debts.
+They can’t be used for investments or to pay other creditors.

 All UK banks are covered by the Financial Services Compensation Scheme, which guarantees up to £85k in case the bank fails.